Exit Rate vs. Bounce Rate

 To understand the difference between Exit Rate and Bounce Rate for a particular page, keep the following points in mind:

-- For all pageviews to the page, the exit rate is the percentage that were the last in the session.
+- For all pageviews to the page, Exit Rate is the percentage that were the last in the session.

-- The bounce rate calculation for a page is based only on visits that start with that page.
+- Bounce Rate for a page is based only on sessions that start with that page.

 Let's clarify this last point with a simple example.
 Your site has pages A through C, and only one session per day exists, with the following pageview order: